eiie/.dotfiles/README.md

 - dunst
 - readline
 - tmux
+- bashrc and alias

 The installation script make a symbolic link with absolute path or copy the file in XDG config folder : `~/.config/<config_dir>/<config_file>`.

-Environment variable are needed to configure the XDG folder.
+Environment variable are needed to configure the XDG folder (included in bashrc).
 ```
 export XDG_CONFIG_HOME=~/.config
 export INPUTRC="$XDG_CONFIG_HOME"/readline/inputrc